 The ancient medicinal school of Ayurveda has long upheld the benefits of tulsi.
-It has been an active ingredient in Indian home remedies, providing relief from various conditions.
-However, there have been conflicting results in the research conducted with respect to Holy Basil and pregnancy.
-Read on to find out whether Tulsi is recommended during pregnancy or not.
+It is an active ingredient in Indian home remedies, providing relief from various conditions.
+However, there have been conflicting results in the research conducted with respect to holy basil and pregnancy.
+Read on to find out whether tulsi is recommended during pregnancy or not.

 What is Tulsi (Holy Basil)?

-Tulsi or Holy Basil is a herb that is a part of the mint group.
+Tulsi or holy basil is a herb that is a part of the mint group.
 It has green leaves with a distinct aroma, which is sweet and spicy.
 It is extensively used in soups and salads as a topping due to the flavour it imparts.
-It is widely available in Asia, Australia and can also be found in different parts of the world due to its popularity.
-It is also utilised as a home remedy for various ailments in Indian households for numerous years.
+It is widely available in Asia, Australia and can also be found in other parts of the world due to its popularity.
+It has also been utilised as a home remedy for various ailments in Indian households for numerous years.

 Health Benefits of Eating Tulsi During Pregnancy

-Some of the health benefits of eating basil during pregnancy are as follows:
+Some of the health benefits of eating holy basil during pregnancy are as follows:

-- Rich in Vitamin A – The Vitamin A present in holy basil is essential for the development and growth of the foetus.
-It promotes the development of your baby’s heart, lungs, eyes and the central nervous system.
+Vitamin A present in holy basil is essential for the development and growth of the foetus.
+It promotes the development of your baby’s heart, lungs, eyes, and the central nervous system.

-- Enables Bone Formation in the Foetus – Holy basil has a good amount of manganese which supports the formation of the cartilages and bones in your baby.
-Manganese is also a good antioxidant which reduces the risk of cell damage in pregnant women by minimizing the oxidative stress in women.
-Oxidative stress is a process where the free radicals in the body damage cells throughout the body.
+Holy basil has a good amount of manganese, which supports the formation of the cartilages and bones in your baby.
+Manganese is also a good antioxidant that reduces the risk of cell damage in pregnant women by minimising oxidative stress in women.
+Oxidative stress is a process where free radicals damage cells in the body.

-- Increases Blood Supply – Pregnant women need excess blood to support foetal growth.
-The folate content in basil helps increase the blood supply in your body to meet the requirement during pregnancy.
+Pregnant women need excess blood to support foetal growth.
+The folate content in holy basil helps increase the blood supply in your body to meet the requirement during pregnancy.
 Folate is also found to be beneficial in preventing birth defects in the baby.

-- Immunity Booster – Tulsi is a good source of various vitamins and minerals which improve immunity in pregnant women.
-It has a good amount of Vitamin C, Vitamin E, niacin, riboflavin, etc and minerals like potassium, zinc, manganese, copper, phosphorous, and magnesium which can protect you and your unborn baby against infections.
-It will also help in proper development of your baby throughout your pregnancy.
+Tulsi is a good source of various vitamins and minerals, which improve immunity in pregnant women.
+It has a good amount of Vitamin C, Vitamin E, niacin, riboflavin, etc and minerals like potassium, zinc, manganese, copper, phosphorous, and magnesium, which can protect you and your unborn baby against infections.
+It will also help in the proper development of your baby.

-- Reduces Aches and Pains – The anti-inflammatory property of Tulsi is effective in relieving any aches and pains that are common during pregnancy.
+The anti-inflammatory property of tulsi is effective in relieving any aches and pains that are common during pregnancy.

-Apart from these benefits, Tulsi can also reduce stress and regulate blood sugar levels.
-Tulsi is also a good remedy for cold and flu, along with strengthening your lungs.
+Apart from these benefits, tulsi can also reduce stress and regulate blood sugar levels.
+Tulsi is also a good remedy for cold and flu and strengthening your lungs.

 Side Effects of Eating Tulsi During Pregnancy

-- It can cause uterine contractions – Tulsi is known to cause uterine contractions.
-This is one of the reasons why doctors advise against pregnant and lactating women using Tulsi.
+Tulsi is known to cause uterine contractions.
+This is one of the reasons why doctors advise against pregnant and lactating women eating tulsi.

-- It has blood thinning effects – Tulsi is known to induce and intensify blood thinning mechanism and cause long episodes of bleeding.
-Hence, it is not recommended to pregnant women who have disorders that prevent their blood from clotting effectively.
+Tulsi is known to induce and intensify blood-thinning and cause long episodes of bleeding.
+Hence, it is not recommended for pregnant women who have disorders that prevent their blood from clotting effectively.

-- It can cause various health issues – Tulsi contains an oil called eugenol which can lead to harmful effects when over-consumed.
+Tulsi contains an oil called eugenol, which can lead to harmful effects when consumed in excess.
 It can speed up the beating of the heart, cause burning sensations in the mouth and the throat, and also make your breathing shallow.
-Furthermore, it can cause dizziness, seizures, bleeding during urination, and in extreme cases, lead to coma.
+Furthermore, it can cause dizziness, seizures, bleeding during urination, and in extreme cases, lead to a coma.